Our Clan and Family Society

 As a clan a compilation of evidence of our family’s genealogy had already been carried out by Carruthers and Reid in their book ‘The Records of the Carruthers Family”, but further information and documentation in order to substantiate these claims had to be found.

 A hearing of the Lyon Court was held in Edinburgh on October 31 2018 and further clarification of the facts was requested.
 These have to be with the Lord Lyon by February 2019, after which a final hearing will be held and at which point, we are informed, the Lyon will make a decision.
+(UPDATE: a Chief was confirmed by the Lord Lyon on 19/08/19.
+Dr Simon Peter Carruthers of Holmains, was recognised as Chief of the Name and Arms of Carruthers.)

 In Scottish only confirmed chiefs or heads of clans, families, or names bear undifferenced arms.
 A clan is considered a “noble incorporation” because a clan chief is a title of honour in Scotland and the chief confers his or her noble status onto the clan.
 Because armigerous clans do not have such chiefs, they are not recognised as noble communities and have no legal standing under Scots Law.